iccsw/iccsw.doc.ic.ac.uk.2014/contents/cfp.md

 * 5 pages for tool papers, excluding references

 The main criterion for evaluating the submissions will be originality.
 Papers based on previous published work will be considered only if they include a description of changes from the published paper.
-Submission of papers and posters should be done via EasyChair at http://www.easychair.org/conferences/?conf=iccsw14.
+Submission of papers should be done via EasyChair at http://www.easychair.org/conferences/?conf=iccsw14.

 For each submitted paper, the authors will be required to review approximately two or three papers, not necessarily related to the topic of their immediate expertise.
 To ensure reviews are objective and meet academic standards the steering committee will look at all reviews prior to their release.